liushuyu6666/Learn_Kubernetes/project1/readme.md

 # Overview
 This project installs `etcd` v3.4.16 (with the default `etcdctl`) on an Ubuntu Desktop (64-bit x86) or a Raspberry Pi (64-bit ARM), following the official [v3.4.16 release instructions](https://github.com/etcd-io/etcd/releases/tag/v3.4.16).
 Please note that this project may require updates for newer release versions.

+After downloading and extracting the binary, `etcd` will be integrated with `systemd` for management.

 * Architecture: 64-bit x86 (Intel/AMD) or 64-bit ARM.
 * Download Source: [https://storage.googleapis.com/etcd](https://storage.googleapis.com/etcd)
 * Release Version: v3.4.16
 * Installation Directory: `/tmp/etcd-download-test/`

-After downloading and extracting the binary, `etcd` will be integrated with `systemd` for management.
+* This project aims to achieve the following objectives:
+  1. Gain insights into the distinctions between `amd64` and `arm64` for Kubernetes installation and management.
+  2. Develop proficiency in utilizing `systemd`.
+  3. Acquire foundational knowledge of Ansible.
+  4. Troubleshoot some potential issues.

 ## Project Structure
 1. `subtasks/`: This directory contains subtasks that are included in the main playbooks.